 Many cat parent look for home remedies ans natural ways to get rid of worms in cats.

-HomeoAnimal suggests an entirely natural product in the fight of worms.
+HomeoAnimal suggests an entirely natural product to support your cats during his fight of worms.

-It is the PARASITES AND WORMS product which promotes the expulsion and destruction of these parasites.
-It also soothes pain in the digestive system.
+It is the PARASITES AND WORMS product which support the body to help him with the expulsion of these parasites.
+It also help the digestive system health.

 Like most of our products, it will also work by strengthening the immune system and helping your cat to help itself.

 This natural dewormer should only be administered if worms or parasites are present.
 It is not to be used for prevention.